-Eventpoints may be grouped together and assigned a name (see "name" on page 7-83).
+Eventpoints may be grouped together and assigned a name (see "name" on page 7-88).
 In addition, the name '.' is a reserved name that always refers to the set of eventpoints most recently created by a single command.
-Eventpoint numbers and eventpoint names are the two different types of eventpoint specifiers.
-Eventpoint specifiers that refer only to breakpoints may also be called breakpoint specifiers (tracepoint specifiers, patchpoint specifiers, agentpoint specifiers, monitorpoint specifiers, and watchpoint specifiers are similarly defined).
+(If an eventpoint creation command fails, the definition of '.' is cleared.)
+Eventpoint numbers and eventpoint names are two types of eventpoint specifiers.